 Alphabet to shut Google+ social site after user data exposed

-Alphabet Inc's Google exposed the private data of hundreds of thousands of users of its Google+ social network and opted not to disclose the issue partly due to fears of regulatory scrutiny, the Wall Street Journal said, citing unnamed sources.

-REUTERS: Alphabet Inc's Google will shut down the consumer version of its failed social network Google+ and tighten its data sharing policies after announcing on Monday that private profile data of at least 500,000 users may have been exposed to hundreds of external developers.
+SAN FRANCISCO: Alphabet Inc's Google will shut down the consumer version of its failed social network Google+ and tighten its data sharing policies after announcing on Monday (Oct 8) that private profile data of at least 500,000 users may have been exposed to hundreds of external developers.

 The issue was discovered and patched in March as part of a review of how Google shares data with other applications, Google said in a blog post.
 No developer exploited the vulnerability or misused data, the review found.

-Shares of its parent company Alphabet closed down 1 percent at US$1155.92 following the latest in a run of privacy issues to hit big U.S. tech companies.
+Shares of its parent company Alphabet closed down one per cent at US$1155.92 following the latest in a run of privacy issues to hit big US tech companies.

 Google feared disclosure would invite comparison to Facebook Inc's leak of user information to data firm Cambridge Analytica, the Journal reported, adding that Chief Executive Sundar Pichai had been briefed on the issue.
 Google declined to comment beyond its blog post.